Santosh-Gupta/LexieProgrammable/README.md

 Please post an Issue if you have any feedback.

 The .ttf file is in this repo, that you can download and install onto your computer.
-In order to use for a browser, any font changing extension should work.
+In order to use in a browser, any font changing extension should work.

 <p align="center">
   <img src="https://i.imgur.com/X1RapNc.png">